 Utilizing Don's Dock for Packaging and Shipping

-Don’s Dock, a trusted name in fish packaging, shipping, and selling dry ice, can be your ally in preserving your catch’s quality during travel.
+Don’s Dock, a trusted name in fish packaging and shipping.
+We can help in preserving your catch’s quality during travel.
 When opting for shipping, follow these steps:

 - Properly Package the Fish: Consult with Don’s Dock experts on the appropriate packaging materials.
 They can provide specialized insulated boxes that help keep the fish cold during transit.

-- Add Dry Ice: Don’s Dock typically sells dry ice, which is a solid form of carbon dioxide that can maintain low temperatures.
-Pack the insulated box with your fish and place dry ice on top.
+- Add Dry Ice: Pack the insulated box with your fish and place dry ice on top.
 Ensure there’s enough ventilation in the box to allow the release of carbon dioxide gas.

 - Choose a Shipping Method: Opt for a shipping method that ensures swift delivery, ideally overnight or express shipping.
 This minimizes the time your fish spends in transit.